Fee for Service in Real Estate

 I've Tried Fee for Service

 Well, when I say that I've tried it, this means that I've tried to sell the concept to clients.
-In only one case did I get it to fly, a seller who found their own buyer and wanted a flat rate for me to handle the transaction for a sub-$100k property.
+In the only case I did charge fee for service, I was working with a seller who found their own buyer and wanted a flat rate for me to handle the transaction for a sub-$100k property.

 I did the job, rather easy, as they had already agreed on most everything.
 I just had to help both sides to cover the bases with inspections or signing that they didn't want them with disclaimers, etc. Most of this was covering my rear as much as theirs.
 I did this for $2,500 and they split it, both considering it a bargain.